Estádio da Luz (1954)

-Estádio da Luz (/pt/, Stadium of Light), officially named Estádio do Sport Lisboa e Benfica, was a multi-purpose stadium located in Lisbon, Portugal.
+Estádio da Luz (/pt/), officially named Estádio do Sport Lisboa e Benfica, was a multi-purpose stadium located in Lisbon, Portugal.

-It was used mostly for football matches and hosted the home matches of S.L.
-Benfica and the Portugal national team.
+It was used mostly for football matches and hosted the home matches of Benfica and the Portugal national team.
 The stadium was opened on 1 December 1954 and it was able to hold an official maximum of 120,000 people, making it the largest stadium in Europe and the third largest in the world in terms of capacity.
-Some of the biggest attendances include a game against FC Porto with an estimated attendance between 135,000 and 140,000 people, the 1989–90 European Cup semi-final against Olympique de Marseille and the 1991 FIFA World Youth Championship final between Portugal and Brazil with 127,000 people in each game.
+Some of the biggest attendances include a game against Porto with an estimated attendance between 135,000 and 140,000 people, the 1989–90 European Cup semi-final against Marseille and the 1991 FIFA World Youth Championship final between Portugal and Brazil with 127,000 people in each game.
 It also hosted the 1992 European Cup Winners' Cup Final, the second leg of the 1983 UEFA Cup Final, and the 1962 Intercontinental Cup.

 Its demolition started in 2002 so the new Estádio da Luz could be built near the same area.